Selective Licensing Scheme

 • Where landlord/licensor or his relative lives at the property and shares facilities with a maximum of two lodgers

-Exemptions from the mandatory HMO licensing scheme are set out here: The Selective Licensing of Houses (Specified Exemptions) (England) Order 2006
+Exemptions from the Selective Licensing scheme are set out here: The Selective Licensing of Houses (Specified Exemptions) (England) Order 2006

 If your property meets the requirement of ‘full exemption’, please complete a Declaration form and email it to: selectivelicensing@thurrock.gov.uk for further assessment.
 Please provide any required documentation to support your claim.